 Fortunately, there are a number of safe and natural ways to eliminate this discomfort while your body continues to do its vital work!

-Here are 3 rituals that you can easily implement into your everyday life to alleviate inflammation and pain:
+Here are 3 rituals that you can easily implement into your everyday life to calm your nerves and dissolve pain:

 Ritual #1 – The Body Scan Meditation